Want to Know the Secret to Killer Email Campaigns? Part 1

-The reality is that most of the emails we get from businesses are lame.
+The reality is that most email campaigns we get from businesses are lame.
 And, if you are sending out emails yourself you may have already resigned to the fact that you get a low response rate.
 It’s just the nature of email, right?

 The reason we can accept poor response rates from email marketing is because we are lazy.
 Creating and sending an email is just too easy these days.
 So, type away, drop it into a nice template, fire it off and see what happens.

 No wonder response is weak.
 You’ve earned it.

 Want to get some killer results?
 Read on.

 To get the big numbers, you are going to have to do a bit of work.
 For an email to be super effective it must achieve three things (please note that I am going to avoid all the technical stuff about deliver-ability and getting through spam filters and just focus on your campaign):

 - The email must be opened (attraction)

 - The email must be read to some extent (engagement)

 - The email must inspire action from the reader (response)

 So let’s go through each stage and see what is needed.